Vibe Coding

 window.location.hostname === '[::1]';

-alert('Warning: Developer token detected in production environment!
+alert('Warning: API key detected in a shipped game!
 Copy this message to your AI assistant for explanation.');

 Common Use Cases